-While Edison and his muckers did their best to discredit Westinghouse and AC, Nik took the high road addressing many prestigious organizations, such as the Institution of Electrical Engineers, The Society of Electrical Engineers and The French Society of Physics.
-In these lectures, he related his discoveries using his latest invention, what has become known as the Tesla Coil and its potential for transmitting electrical power using what's now known as the radio spectrum.
+While Edison and his muckers do their best to discredit Westinghouse and AC, Nik took the high road addressing many prestigious organizations, such as the Institution of Electrical Engineers, The Society of Electrical Engineers and The French Society of Physics.
+In these lectures, he relates his discoveries using his latest invention, what has become known as the "Tesla Coil" and its potential for transmitting electrical power using what's now known as the "radio" spectrum.